anantait10-star/100hires-task-2/research/linkedin-posts/jason-bay/offer-led-outbound-framework.md

 Examples:

-Cyber risk analysis
+* Cyber risk analysis
-Benchmarking analysis
+* Benchmarking analysis
-Workshop
+* Workshop
-Personalized audit of a website checkout flow
+* Personalized audit of a website checkout flow
-Visiting and experiencing the brand firsthand, then sharing insights Offering free data, licenses, or pilots
+* Visiting and experiencing the brand firsthand, then sharing insights

-Example:
+* Offering free data, licenses, or pilots

+**Example:**

 An EdTech rep could use language like this when reaching out to school districts:

-We compiled a report of how WCUS stacks up against the top schools in WA & OR.
+> We compiled a report of how WCUS stacks up against the top schools in WA & OR.
+>

-Free next week to run through the report together?
+> Free next week to run through the report together?
+>

-Tom
+> Tom
+>

-P.S.
+> P.S.
 If nothing else, you’ll see how other PNW school districts are minimizing student inequity and achievement gaps to increase student readiness and graduation rates.

+---

 Offers are the future of outbound.

 They’ll help your:

-Emails
+* Emails
-Calls
+* Calls
-DMs
+* DMs

 cut through the noise.

 The question:

-What are you giving the buyer that, even if they decide not to buy your solution, makes the time they spend with you worthwhile?
+**What are you giving the buyer that, even if they decide not to buy your solution, makes the time they spend with you worthwhile?**

 # Research Notes